openvehicles/Open-Vehicle-Monitoring-System-3/docs/source/userguide/console.rst

   mode                 WIFI mode framework scan                 Perform a wifi scan status               Show wifi status

+  OVMS# wifi mode ?
+  ap                   Acts as a WIFI Access Point apclient             Acts as a WIFI Access Point and Client client               Connect to a WIFI network as a client off                  Turn off wifi networking

+  OVMS# wifi mode client ?
+  Usage: wifi mode client <ssid> <bssid>

 The TAB key can also be used to expand on commands or parameter options::